 Matters governed by the Probate Code, except compromises for minors and incompetents arising from matters not governed by the Probate Code, shall be set for hearing in the department(s) designated by the Presiding Judge.
 These departments will be known collectively as the Probate Division.
-The Probate Division will manage contested matters that require an evidentiary hearing until resolved or ready for trial, and will then set the trial date and department.
+All Probate Division cases subject to this rule will be assigned to one judge for all purposes unless otherwise determined by the Presiding Judge for good cause.
 For information about Contra Costa Probate Court Calendars, go to the Probate Guidelines section at www.cc-courts.org.